qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/charter/index.rst

 Board members shall also be members of the PSC and shall be nominated and elected by the general meeting.
 In an election of board members, the nominee receiving the greatest number of votes for each position (chair, vice chair, treasurer) shall be appointed.
 A tied election shall trigger a re-vote until one nominee has the majority.

+Votes of non-elected Chair candidates shall be used as replacement of the voter’s vice-chair vote.

-On expiration of a board member’s term, nominees from within the QGIS PSC shall be put forward by the QGIS Voting Members.
+On expiration of a board member’s term, nominees from within the QGIS community shall be put forward by the QGIS Voting Members.
 The outgoing board member shall automatically receive a nomination unless he/she no longer wishes to serve on the board.

 7.2 Terms of members of the board .................................